ucsb-cs148-f21/project-t09-studygroup/README.md

 5. Make a heroku app
 6. Link your heroku app with your own github repo
 7. push this to the linked branch on your heroku app

+# While developing
+`npm run serve` to start the frontend
+`npm run start:dev` to start the backend (with hot reloading!!)
+`firebase emulators:start` to start the firebase emulators `npm run test:server` to run unit tests for the server
 # Functionality

 1. Go to <url>/adminpanel and click on refresh courses.
 This will load 20 of current quarter''s courses into your firebase.